Getting ATOM and Staking It

 Be sure to save your mnemonic and password safely before you put any valuables in your wallet.

 How you purchase ATOM depends on your preference, but you need to use your trusted exchange to purchase ATOM.
 You can buy any amount you wish, although it is recommended to get at least 0.3 ATOM so your funds are not consumed in transaction fees before the end of this exercise.

-For the purpose of this section we assume you buy one ATOM.
+For the purpose of this section, assume you buy one ATOM.

 When you are done, your account on the exchange should show that you own one ATOM:

 However, you do not yet own it as you would if the token were in your Keplr wallet.
 The exchange still owns the token but assures you that they will send it to you when asked.
 The exchange acts like a custodial wallet.

 # Withdraw your ATOM

 Your exchange has a withdrawal function that allows you to send your ATOM anywhere, including to your Keplr wallet.
 You must set this up.

 You need your wallet address.
 Since it is very long, you should avoid typing it by hand and instead copy it to the clipboard from within Keplr.
 Click the "Copy Address" field:

 The list of known networks appears.
 Copy that for Cosmos Hub by clicking on the icon: